Case Study

 Synthesis of qualitative interviews with sales representatives, capturing recurring objections, mental models, and workarounds that shaped how knowledge needed to be structured and reused.

 Moderated interviews with customers and prospects, conducted alongside structured discussion guides and live note-taking to capture motivations, decision drivers, and points of confusion.
-Excerpt from recorded research sessions, intentionally blurred to protect participant identity while documenting real workflows and decision-making behavior.

 Different Buyer Mindsets in the Same Sales Funnel